thinkcompute/thinkcompute.github.io/think_and_compute/06-brute-force.md

 name: py-foreach-example
 linenos: True
 caption: |
     A simple function that takes a list as input and creates a stack with all the list’s values using a for-each loop.
-The source code of this listing is available [as part of the material of the course](http://comp-think.github.io/python/stack_from_list.py).
+The source code of this listing is available {Download}`as part of the material of the course<./python/stack_from_list.py>`.
 ---
 from collections import deque